Privy Council (United Kingdom): Term of office

 The sovereign, however, may remove an individual from the Privy Council.
 Former MP Elliot Morley was expelled on 8 June 2011, following his conviction on charges of false accounting in connection with the British parliamentary expenses scandal.
 Before this, the last individual to be expelled from the Council was Sir Edgar Speyer, Bt., who was removed on 13 December 1921 for collaborating with the enemy German Empire, during the First World War.
+Following the significant revelations regarding a long-standing association with the American financier and sex offender Jeffrey Epstein and the subsequent announcement of a police investigation by the Metropolitan Police into their communications, The Lord Mandelson was expelled from the Privy council on 10 March 2026.
+On 8 July 2026 Craig Williams was removed as member after pleading guilty in a recent court case.

 Individuals can choose to resign, sometimes to avoid expulsion.
-Three members voluntarily left the Privy Council in the 20th century: John Profumo, who resigned on 26 June 1963; John Stonehouse, who resigned on 17 August 1976 and Jonathan Aitken, who resigned on 25 June 1997 following allegations of perjury.
+Three members voluntarily left the Privy Council in the 20th century: John Profumo, who resigned on 26 June 1963; John Stonehouse, who resigned on 17 August 1976 and Jonathan Aitken, who resigned in 1997 following allegations of perjury.

-So far, four Privy Counsellors have resigned in the 21st century, three in the same year.
+So far, five Privy Counsellors have resigned in the 21st century, three in the same year.
 On 4 February 2013, Chris Huhne announced that he would voluntarily leave the Privy Council after pleading guilty to perverting the course of justice.
 Lord Prescott stood down on 6 July 2013, in protest against delays in the introduction of press regulation, expecting others to follow.
 Denis MacShane resigned on 9 October 2013, before an Old Bailey hearing at which he pleaded guilty of false accounting and was subsequently imprisoned.
 In April 2022, former Prime Minister of Jamaica P. J. Patterson resigned to make the case for Jamaica to become a republic.
+Jeffrey Donaldson tendered his resignation from the Privy Council on 24 June after been convicted of 18 counts of sex abuse.
+His removal was approved by The King on 8 July 2026.